2202Hannah/be-nc-news-hb/README.md

 I wrote the application using full Test Driven Development (TDD).
 The tests for the application can be found in the **tests** folder.
 The tests also account for error handling and consider user error.

-I am hosting the app on Heroku.
+I am hosting the app on Heroku here: https://nc-news-hb.herokuapp.com/api

 In the future I hope to implement a frontend user interface.